When a Self-Service Booking Portal Actually Reduces Your Workload

 }

 The booking reference is what the customer uses when they contact you about the booking.
 It must be unique and human-readable.
-BK-2024-091347 is easier to communicate over the phone than a 36-character UUID.
+A reference like BK-2024-091347 is easier to communicate over the phone than a thirty-six-character UUID.
 For businesses handling high volumes of bookings, this readability matters for your team's efficiency when taking customer calls.

 Post-Booking Communication

 Pre-arrival communications should be automated where they add value.
 A reminder email a few days before the booking date reduces no-shows and inbound calls asking what time check-in is.
-A pre-arrival email with practical information (directions, parking, check-in process) is more useful than a marketing email sent automatically.
+A pre-arrival email with practical information such as directions, parking, and check-in process is more useful than a marketing email sent automatically.

 When Self-Service Booking Should Not Be Built